microsoft/migrate-java-ee-app-to-azure-training/02-migrating-web-pages/README.md

 ## Deploy the web application

-To deploy the web application you will need a unique id as the URL space of Azure App Service is shared across Azure subscriptions .
+To deploy the web application you will need a unique id as the DNS space of Azure App Service is shared across all Azure subscriptions .
 In a class room setting ask your proctor what the value of the `<unique-id>` needs to be.
 If you are doing this workshop by yourself you can omit the `-DappName=sharearound-<unique-id>` and a unique id will be generated for you.

 Use the following commandline: